Rate Graph page improved 12 Aug

 Current theories posit gradual accumulation of matter in a focus that attracted additional materials over time, analogous to bits of iron attracted to, thence clinging to a magnet.

-Hence, theorists currently believe Earth is not only thoroughly solid throughout, but also exceedingly dense deep inside, the greater the depth the greater the density.
+Hence, theorists currently believe Earth is not only entirely full of matter throughout, but also exceedingly dense deep inside, the greater the depth the greater the density.